Cogges/cogges.github.io/groups.md

 through exploring the Bible and through prayer, to learn about our faith, and to support each other on the journey.

-### OLIVIA WATTERSON & ANNA CROSSLEY - Wednesday AM BAMPTON

-Mums of Little Ones is a friendly group of (mainly) mums meeting every Wednesday 9.30-11.30am.
-Our aim is to be close friends who help each other throughout the joys and challenges of motherhood, using our Christian faith and welcoming those exploring Christianity.
-Although we are aimed at mums we really welcome anyone who can put up with a bit of chaos.

-### EMILY AND JASON HOYLAND- Wednesday eve VARIOUS VENUES
+### EMILY & JASON HOYLAND- Wednesday eve VARIOUS VENUES

 Our group aims to provide friendship and fellowship for people in their twenties and thirties and support them through the changes and challenges that this stage of life brings.

-### CLARE HUGGARD AND ALISON Hall - Wednesday eve VARIOUS VENUES
+### ALISON HALL - Wednesday eve VARIOUS VENUES

 We want to build a real sense of community where every member feels supported and comfortable sharing both their successes and struggles.
 We love to apply our faith in